Traveling to the UK With Your Dog: 2026 Entry Rules

 Camping and Glamping

 Most UK campsites accept dogs.
 Glamping sites (yurts, shepherd’s huts, bell tents) frequently welcome them too.
+For tips on sleeping under the stars with your dog, read our camping with dogs ultimate guide.

 Weather

 The UK’s weather is famously unpredictable.
 Pack a waterproof dog coat, carry towels in your car, and bring a microfiber drying mitt.
 Rain is common in every season.
+For winter trips specifically, see our winter travel with pets guide.

 Livestock